 Although colts are typically gelded for having either extremely low stats or low genes, there are many reasons a colt may or may not be gelded.
 For in-depth explanation of reasons to geld and benefits of gelding, visit the Gelding page.

 |The Injuries page details everything that contributes toward injuries.
 In brief, there are two main reasons a horse may be injured frequently.
 The first is you are racing the horse with notes, which usually means you are entering with low Energy, low Condition, on untrained surfaces, at untrained distances, etc. Secondly, the horse has high Risk, and is simply prone to injury.
 Random injuries can always happen, but if your horses are repeatedly facing injuries one of those two reasons is the culprit.|

 |When can I start breeding my horses?|

 Breeding on FFH is complex and not something you want to rush into.
 Getting a firm grasp on racing will greatly improve your breeding experience.
-You can start breeding when you've unlocked Breeding skill 1 (which takes until Level 24 and approximately 1-3 game years depending on how actively you play) and have Breeding Passes which can be earned from entering races and color shows, trading in apples at the Golden Apple Orchard, and entering the daily Breeding Pass Raffle.
+You can start breeding when you've unlocked Breeding skill 1 (which can be done after you’ve unlocked the third training skill) and have Breeding Passes which can be earned from entering races and color shows, trading in apples at the Golden Apple Orchard, and entering the daily Breeding Pass Raffle.

 If you meet both of these requirements, you'll want to take some time to study up on the Breeding and Genetics sections of the Handbook to ensure you match match each mare to a suitable stallion.
 Horses can only be bred if they are retired from racing and it is breeding season (February-June).
 It is not in your best interest to simply breed whatever mare(s) you have to a random stallion as you would likely end up with very disappointing foals.